As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - Spoon ice cream into the completely cooled crust and smooth the top.
-Lynn's note: I topped with homemade whipped cream and my Fresh April Sprinkles.
+Lynn's note: I topped with homemade whipped cream.
 Freeze the entire pie for at least 4 hours to harden.
 Remove the pie from the freezer just before serving.
 Use a warm knife to slice and serve immediately.
 Store the pie covered in the freezer for up to 1 month.

 All nutritional values are approximate and provided to the reader as a courtesy.
 Changing ingredients and/or quantities will alter the estimated nutritional calculations.